1922 Auckland Rugby League season: Top try scorers and point scorers

 These lists include tries and points scored in the First Grade competition and the Roope Rooster competition only.
 Bill Davidson set a record for the number of points scored by a single player in a season.
-While earlier seasons were often incomplete with some points unattributed his 116 points was well ahead of the previous highest of 78 by Karl Ifwersen in the 1915 season.
-P Gallagher of Marist was the top try scorer with 15.
+While earlier seasons were often incomplete with some points unattributed his 115 points was well ahead of the previous highest of 78 by Karl Ifwersen in the 1915 season.
+Percy Gallagher of Marist was the top try scorer with 15.

 Challenge shield matches

 City Rovers came into the season as holders of the trophy after defeating Ponsonby United the previous season.
 The shield had taken the place of the Thacker Shield which had been taken from Ponsonby and returned to the Canterbury Rugby League after a dispute over who was eligible to compete for it.
 City went on to defend the shield 3 times during the season defeating Petone, Tongariro, and Huntly.